Webinar Date: Tuesday, March 12, 2013 - 8:00am to 9:00am

-This webinar will explore the benefit of involving patient and family advisors in health care transformation.
-It will highlight a number of successful programs that have involved advisors in clinic changes.
-It will also explore strategies for preparing staff, leaders and clinicians to collaborate with advisors in quality improvement and changes to care processes.
-Finally, insights from staff liaisons who have worked closely with advisors will also be shared.
+This webinar explores the benefit of involving patient and family advisors in health care transformation.
+It highlights a number of successful programs that have involved advisors in clinic changes and explores strategies for preparing staff, leaders and clinicians to collaborate with advisors in quality improvement and changes to care processes.
+Finally, insights from staff liaisons who have worked closely with advisors are also shared.

 Beverley H. Johnson